TobiasPSP/doneland_sources/projects/programmableBuck/voltageInjection/1 Functional Parts/readme.md

 ### Soldering Wires

-I opted for adding a pluggable connection to the backside with all required contacts so later the **Buck** converter can easily be separated from the *digital control unit*.
+I opted for adding a pluggable connector to the backside so later the **Buck** converter can easily be separated from the *digital control unit*.
 You can of course use plain wires and interface directly with the digital control we are going to build.

 Here is a close-up of the solder points: